MattDEV02/LambertQuiz/README.md

-LambertQuiz is a React Native-based and cross-platform mobile app that offers an interactive and timez quiz on various topics.
+LambertQuiz is a React Native-based and cross-platform mobile app that offers interactive and timed quizzes on various topics.